MECH0051 Applied Thermodynamics and Turbomachinery

 - Carry out preliminary analysis of intercooled/recuperated gas turbine.

-- Effect of free power turbine and its applications in marine field.
+- Understand the effect of free power turbine and its applications in marine field.

 - Understand the main features of steam cycles and main parameters affecting cycle efficiency.